additya1998/BomberMan/README.md

 	given time frame to cross a level.
 	The user wins the game when he crosses all the 6 levels.

-Loosing:
+Losing:
-	User looses the game when he looses all his lives.
+	User looses the game when he loses all his lives.

 Classes Used:
 	1. Board